ShradhaSK/minesweeper-game/README.md

 Since this was my first time ever writing a functioning web app using JavaScript from scratch, it's not a big surprise that this section was by far the greatest challenge of the project for me.
 Below are some that made the headlines:

-1. Dynamically creating the 10 X 10 boxes for the board using ```for``` loop
+1. Dynamically creating the 10 X 10 boxes array for the board using ```for``` loop

-2. Randomizing bomb placement on the array.
+2. Randomizing the bomb placement on the array.

 3. Rendering everything in the DOM.